 A fund will generally vote against the nominating committee and all nonindependent board members of a noncontrolled company if that company does not maintain a majority independent board.
-In the second year that a board is not majority independent, a fund may vote against the entire board.
-Independence is generally defined in accordance with the relevant securities regulatory rules, with the following exceptions:
+In the second year that a board is not majority independent, the fund may vote against the entire board.
+Independence is generally defined in accordance with the relevant exchange-listing standards, with the following exceptions:

 - Former CEOs.
 Former CEOs will not be considered independent unless they held only an "interim" CEO position for less than 18 months.
 An interim CEO who held that temporary position for less than 18 months will be considered independent three years after leaving the position. - CEO interlocks.
 CEOs who sit on one another's boards will not be considered independent. - Other factors.
-If it is determined, through engagement or research, that a director's independence has been compromised, that director may not be considered independent regardless of technical compliance with the securities regulatory rules.
-Likewise, certain circumstances could lead to the determination that a director is independent, regardless of compliance with listing standards.

-Certain exchange-listing standards and regulatory provisions may apply more limited (or no) independence requirements to the boards of controlled companies (i.e., those in which a majority voting interests is held by company insiders or affiliates).
-While the funds will relax their views on majority independence with respect to the entire board in these cases, we still look for the majority of key committee members to be independent.

-For example, a fund will generally consider former CEOs of the company-other than those who may have served in an interim capacity for less than 18 months-as permanently nonindependent members of their board.
-In addition, CEOs who serve on one another's boards (so-called interlocking directorships) may also be considered nonindependent.
+If it is determined, through engagement or research, that a director's independence has been compromised, that director may not be considered independent regardless of technical compliance with the exchange listing standards.
+Likewise, certain circumstances could lead to the determination that a director is independent, regardless of compliance with listing standards. - 2 Certain exchange-listing standards and regulatory provisions may apply more limited (or no) independence requirements to the boards of controlled companies (i.e., those in which a majority voting interest is held by company insiders or affiliates).
+While the funds will relax their majority independence expectation with respect to the entire board in these cases, we still look for the majority of key committee members to be independent. - 3 For example, a fund will generally consider former CEOs of the company-other than those who may have served in an interim capacity for less than 18 months-as permanently nonindependent members of their board.
+In addition, CEOs who serve on one another's boards (so-called interlocking directorships) may also be considered nonindependent. - 4 The relevant exchange-listing standards provide an exception to the majority board independence requirement for controlled companies (companies in which more than 50% of the voting securities are controlled by a shareholder or group of affiliated shareholders).
+Accordingly, this guideline applies only to noncontrolled companies.
+A noncontrolled company is a company in which 50% or less of the voting power for the election of its directors is held by a single person, entity, or group.